panyogesh/integration-magma/utils/orc8r/orc8r-production-refer.md

-# Few quick information about production level orchestrator
+# Quick refernce to production level orchestrator

 ## Log Collection
 ### Script for collecting logs from all orchestrator